dkuhn/chesscoach/web_trainer/README.md

 # Chess Trainer Web App

-This React-based web a## Data Source

-The training positions come from your Chess.com game analysis, processed by the `analyze_chess_games.py` script.
-Each position includes:ication allows you to train on positions from your Chess.com game analysis.
+An interactive React-based chess training platform that helps you improve by practicing positions from your own Chess.com games.
+Powered by spaced repetition, persistent statistics, and error-focused training.

-## Setup
+## Quick Start

 1. **Install dependencies:**
    ```bash